 But the Viking king had to fight very hard to reach his power.

 His father, the Danish Viking King Sven Forkbeard (Sven Tveskäg), son of Harald Bluetooth sailed with his fleet for England in the summer of 1013.
 His goal was to overthrow the Anglo-Saxon King Aethelred the Redeless and conquer islands.

-When the Scandinavian fleet landed in northeast England, Aethelred fled to Normandy, France, transferring power to Sven Forkbeard, who had among others was joined by his his second eldest son, 18-year-old Cnut.
-Forkbeard sat on the throne just a few months, before he died on February 3, 1014.
+When the Scandinavian fleet landed in northeast England, Aethelred fled to Normandy, France, transferring power to Sven Forkbeard, who had among others was joined by his second eldest son, 18-year-old Cnut.
+Forkbeard sat on the throne just a few months before he died on February 3, 1014.

 His eldest son Harald was crowned king of Denmark.
 The younger brother, Knut, was at that time the head of his dead father's invasion force but was now ready to inherit the throne of England.

 The army proclaimed Cnut king but the English people invited Aethelred back if he promised to rule better than he had before.
 Aethelred acted fast; he drove Cnut and his forces out to sea.
 Cnut decided not to press the point at this stage and withdrew to Denmark.